John Barbata: Crosby, Stills, Nash & Young (1970–1972)

-Jefferson Airplane & Jefferson Starship (1972-1978)
+Jefferson Airplane and Jefferson Starship (1972–1978)

 In 1972, while CSNY were on an extended break, David Crosby introduced Barbata to the band Jefferson Airplane, who were looking for a new drummer after their previous one, Joey Covington, quit to do a solo album.
 Soon after, Barbata joined Jefferson Airplane and went on to record the album Long John Silver (1972) and the live album Thirty Seconds Over Winterland (1973).

-When members Jorma Kaukonen (guitarist) and Jack Casady (bassist) left to pursue their band Hot Tuna, the band reformed into Jefferson Starship, adding new members Craig Chaquico and David Freiberg.
+When members Jorma Kaukonen (guitarist) and Jack Casady (bassist) left to pursue their band Hot Tuna, the band reformed into Jefferson Starship, adding new members Craig Chaquico and Peter Kaukonen.
 Their debut album together was Dragon Fly (1974).
 Barbata later went on to play on Red Octopus (1975), which was the Starship's best-selling album, containing the hit single "Miracles".
 In 1976, they released the album Spitfire and in 1978 they released Earth.
 Jefferson Starship appeared on the cover of Rolling Stone in 1978.
 They also performed as the unnamed band in the Star Wars Holiday Special (1978).

-In October 1978, Barbata had a serious car crash in Northern California that broke his neck, arm and jaw into 32 pieces.
-It took him over a year to heal from the accident, forcing him to resign from Jefferson Starship.
+In October 1978, Barbata was in a serious car crash in Northern California that broke his neck, arm and jaw.
+The injuries took over a year to recover from, and forced him to resign from Jefferson Starship.

+Reflecting on his career, Barbata later said "I was very fortunate ...
+Most drummers only go around once.
+I went around three times and played with the best musicians in the world.”